 Since the current limit for IRA contributions is $2,000 per year for a young person, how much will this earn after 50 years, assuming that the $2,000 is deposited at the end of the year?
 FVOA = 2,000 * (1.0550 - 1)/.05 = $418,695.99.

 What's that in today's dollars, assuming 3% inflation?
 418,695.99/1.0350 = $95,507.52!
 Clearly, the IRA contribution limits must be raised substantially.
-Of course, you can save all of the money at the beginning of each year instead of at the end, and this annuity due will yield an extra 2,000 * 1.0550 - 2,000 = $20,934.80/1.0350 = $4,775.38 more money in today's dollars over the ordinary annuity, but clearly, you'll still be eating dog food when you retire with this amount of cash, unless you're planning to die early!
-With the limitations on IRAs, stocks are the only viable choice for investments that could possibly yield anything decent to retire on!
+Of course, you can save all the money at the beginning of each year instead of at the end, and this annuity due will yield an extra (using the Annuity Difference Formula above) 2,000 * 1.0550 - 2,000 = $20,934.80 which, in today's dollars, again assuming a 3% inflation rate, = $20,934.80/1.0350 = $4,775.38 more money in today's dollars over the ordinary annuity, but clearly, you'll still be eating dog food when you retire with this amount of cash, unless you are planning to die early!
+With the limits on IRAs, stocks are the only viable choice for investments that could possibly yield anything decent to retire on!

 The Present Value of an Annuity